 By the following week I had developed a new and more painful problem.
 I had stressed the unbroken part of my foot by placing an excessive amount of pressure on it.
 I actually experienced more acute pain in that area than in the break itself.
 A month later the broken bone had essentially healed — but the damage I caused to the inner part of my foot still lingered.
 I looked up this issue online and came across a lot of info on the topic.
-This article at ANIPOTS sums my situation quite nicely.
-This is an issue of compensation.
 I had come out of balance, quite literally.
 And nowhere does this tendency provoke more havoc than in our emotional and psychological lives.

 At different times in life — most particularly in childhood — we develop coping mechanisms to adjust to the challenges and travails that we encounter.
 Coping mechanisms are the adjustments that we make to our personalities, typically in our childhood.
 We’re not usually aware that we’re developing them, as they assimilate into our being in very subtle ways.
 We craft them so that we might deal with the challenges, wounds, rejections or other stressors that life brings us.
 Coping mechanisms are our way of defending against stressors; they are our emotional and psychological compensation.